Author: Julian Maria Morejon Carmona

 6. Create a calendar event

 Whenever we have something to do with a date involved (a flyer, an offer, an appointment card, or even a physical wedding invitation), we can save ourselves the hassle of writing it down on a paper or digital calendar, instead, we will simply open the Google Lens application.

-We will point the phone camera at the paper or document and then select the date.
-The app will offer us the option "Create event in the calendar" at the beginning of the options in the lower panel, and when selecting it, the information will be transmitted directly to the calendar application so that we can modify it as necessary and save it.
+We will point the phone's camera at the paper or document and then select the date.
+The app will offer us the option “Create event in the calendar” at the beginning of the options in the lower panel, and when selected, the information will be transmitted directly to the calendar application so that we can modify it as necessary and save it.